mha142/face-segment/README.md

     ./faceseg.py <image> [<output image>]

 If successful, a file `output.jpg` will be produced with only segmented face regions in the input image.

+To segment all the images in one folder, run this code only one time: mkdir output_images python .\faceseg_all_images.py

+outputs will be in the folder output_images